spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-product-feature-integration.md

 description: This document describes how to integrate the Marketplace Product Glue API feature into a Spryker project.
 ---

+This document describes how to integrate the [Marketplace Product Glue API](https://github.com/spryker-feature/marketplace-product) feature into a Spryker project.

 ## Install feature core
 Follow the steps below to install the Marketplace Product Glue API feature core.

 ### Prerequisites
-To start feature integration, overview and install the necessary features:
+To start feature integration, integrate the following features:

 | NAME | VERSION | INTEGRATION GUIDE |
 |-|-|-|